 Poetry.
 Poetry intensives or residencies focus on reading and reacting to sample poems, building collaborative poems, then writing and revising original poems.
 Residencies may culminate in multi-media projects, zines or poetry performances.

 Scenes in Verse.
-This intensive or residency introduces students to narrative poetry, novels in verse, and novels in poems, and provides students with the poetry tools and confidence they need to create their own moving scenes or stories in verse, then demonstrates the power of revision.
-Residencies may culminate in narrative poetry/scene readings/performances or school zines.
+This intensive or residency introduces students to narrative poetry, novels in verse, and novels in poems, and provides students with the poetry tools and confidence they need to create their own moving scenes, stories in verse, or linked poems then demonstrates the power of revision.
+Residencies may culminate in readings/performances or school zines.

 Multimedia Poetry.
 This intensive or residency introduces multimedia poetry—poetry combined with video, still images, audio, typography, animation, movement, live performance, or other content forms.
 After viewing and discussing examples, students will brainstorm and begin drafting or adapting poems for a multimedia poetry project.
 Students will use whatever tech or traditional tools available to them to generate their multimedia poetry projects.
 This residency may culminate in viewings and performances.

 Situations to Short Stories.
 This intensive or residency guides students through the process of writing short stories and tackles plot planning, beginnings and endings, structure, point of view, characterization, dialogue and setting.
-Holly's situation plotting methods can be used to jumpstart student stories.
+Holly's situation plotting methods can be used to jumpstart student stories and novels.

 Story Starts to Finished Stories.
 This residency pushes students to write original openings for several types of short stories using different approaches, then has them select one of these story starts to develop into a complete short story.
 This residency is best done through visits spread over several weeks allowing students time for writing between sessions, and may culminate in a short story zine or collection.